"The L.A. River, for all your car-chase needs!"

 Fun fact: That's not just a storm drain system, that's what's left of the Los Angeles River

 (which would be dry in the summer if not for lawn runoff, and which has been put into concrete channels for almost its entire length).
 The river is pretty much gone now (except during sudden downpours), mostly due to urban development and diverting its tributaries.
+A major 1938 flood (yes, the river was once substantial enough that it overflowed its banks from time to time) that forced the recall of the then-mayor caused the Army Corps of Engineers to concrete the living daylights out of large portions of it, resulting in the grey manmade ditch you see today.
 Note that this is not

 the same as the L.A. sewer system.

 Basically, these large concrete drains (as mentioned above, actually a riverbed that was lined in concrete to control erosion) get a lot of mileage